Frequently Asked Questions (FAQ)

 What is the difference between the Honorable Order of Kentucky Colonels and the Order of the Kentucky Colonel?

-This can be best explained on our page on the topic called Order of the Kentucky Colonel, but essentially the "Order of the Kentucky Colonel" was established between 1885-1890 to recognize those awarded with the commission of the Kentucky Colonel, it led to civil societies and clubs being formed around the turn of the 19th century.
-The "Honorable Order of Kentucky Colonels" is a charitable organization that was chartered by Governor Sampson in 1931 which continues to exist today.
+This can be best explained on our page on the topic called Order of the Kentucky Colonel, but essentially the "Order of the Kentucky Colonel" was established between 1890-1900 to recognize those awarded with the commission of the Kentucky Colonel, it led to the formation of several civil societies and clubs being formed around the turn of the 19th century.

 These are some of the most frequently asked questions that are posed by the public and by Kentucky colonels themselves about the Kentucky Colonel Commission.
 If you have other questions you are welcome to write to us and we will do our best answer them.